david-chen0/OptionsTracker/README.md

 getContract: Gets an option contract corresponding to the contractId we've assigned it
 deleteContract: Deletes a contract.
 This is different from closeContract, as we want to get rid of all records corresponding to this contract.

+Table schema:
+ticker (str): The ticker symbol(ex: AAPL) for the underlying security contract_type (ContractType): The type of contract quantity (int): The number of contracts opened strike_price (float): The strike price of the contracts expiration_date (str): The expiration date of the contracts, represented as YYYY-MM-DD premium (float): The premium per security for each of the contracts open_price (float): The price of the underlying security when the contract was opened open_date (str): The date that the contract was opened, represented as YYYY-MM-DD contract_status (PositionStatus): The status of the options position.
+NOT SETTABLE BY USER, THIS WILL DEFAULT TO OPEN AND WILL BE HANDLED IN THE BACKEND

+Possible table addons:
+current_price (float): The current price of a contract.
+Float for open contracts, 0.0 for closed contracts

 TODOs:
+Make website pretty and not an eyesore

+Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc

 Explore all the possibilities that yf offers and try to see what can be improved using that.
 For example, yf offers something to display the next upcoming earnings date

+Find a way to store the data online and with better functionality(ex: indexes, replicas, snapshots, etc) so that it can be easily used for all

+Hook this up with brokers(this is a very long term goal, very difficult esp when considering security concerns)